dsmHack/dev.dsmhack.org/content/_index.md

     - title: How much will it cost?
       text: Many of us work for business that are able to spend a lot of money on technology solutions.
 The same is not usually true for nonprofit organizations.
-Make sure you understand how much you nonprofit can afford and choose a solution that will stay within their budget.
+Make sure you understand how much your nonprofit can afford and choose a solution that will stay within their budget.
       icon: fa-usd
     - title: How secure is it?